Anal vein thrombosis recurs repeatedly

 When should I see a doctor for a recurring anal vein thrombosis?

-CANNEFF® SUP Suppositories for Anal Venous Thrombosis
+CANNEFF® SUP Suppositories for Anal Vein Thrombosis

 Is an anal vein thrombosis dangerous if it keeps recurring?